ritwikraj16/ai-mcp/AutoInsurance-Agent/README.md

 api_key="..."
 ```

-3. Configure the token to access to LlamaCloud.
+3. Configure the token to access LlamaCloud.
 You can use a environment variable as suggested in the code

 ```python
 base_url="...",
 token=os.environ["LLAMA_CLOUD_API_KEY"],
 ```

-4. Finally, you will need a API for OpenAI.
+4. Finally, you will need an API for OpenAI.
 Setting it up as a environment variable.

 ```python
 api_key=os.environ["OPEN_API_KEY"]
 ```

 That's all!
 You are ready to go.
-Take into account that you can always find Open Source options or other third parties providers.
-You can use them.
-Just set the indexes
-and keys, and check any additional requirement you eventually need to set this up.
+Keep in mind that you can also use open source options or other third-party providers.
+Simply configure the indexes and keys, and adjust any additional requirements as needed

 To run the project, in the console, run the next command